nischi/MMM-Face-Reco-DNN/README.md

 The installation is much more simplified now.
 You can run `npm ci` to install all the node packages and after that it will install all packages with pip.
 This can take a while to compile the whole opencv stuff.

-Be sure that your raspberry pi has enough cooling to do this job, it will be heavy used.
+Be sure that your raspberry pi has enough cooling to do this job, it will be heavily used.
+It is also likely necessary to increase the available SWAP space for opencv and dlib to succesfully compile.
+SWAP can be increased by editing the file: `sudo nano /etc/dphys-swapfile` and changing the value of `CONF_SWAPSIZE`.
+1024 MB was enough to work on a RPi 4 (i.e. `CONF_SWAPSIZE=1024`).

-But that this is working you need installed system wide tools before:
+For the installation procedure to work, you first need the following installed beforehand system wide:

 - node with nvm
   - [install instructions](https://github.com/nvm-sh/nvm#installing-and-updating)